Tanq16/Encrypted-full-duplex-comm-and-file-sharing-tcp-sockets/README.md

 ## Run the code

 1. To run on localhost i.e., listen and connect on local machine, simply clone and run the two python files on separate terminals.
-2. To run between two separate systems, change "localhost" to the appropriate IP address and deploy on the machines (run on terminal).
+2. To run between two separate systems, give the appropriate IP address and port as arguments and deploy on the machines (run on terminal).
-3. The **--------\<number\>** is a part of the nonce being printed which can be omitted by commenting line
+3. The **--------\<number\>** is a part of the nonce being printed which is commented out.
 ```python
 print("---------------", recieved)
 ```